Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here’s an example of a resume letter:
+Here is an example of a resume letter:

 Dear [Hiring Manager’s Name]

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced person in your field I am confident that I will be the perfect candidate for this position.
+I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced professional in [Your field] I am confident that I will make a perfect fit for this position.

-Thank you for considering my application.
-I look forward to getting in touch with you.
+Thank you for taking the time to consider my application.
+I look forward to hearing from you.

 Sincerely,